Horse Chestnuts are large and powerful deciduous trees. They have large leaves and are often found growing in parks.

 How Do Horse Chestnut Bonsai Respond to Pruning?

 Horse Chestnut bonsai respond well to pruning.
 They have very large leaves, so regular pruning is needed to keep the growth in check and to try and reduce the leaf size.
-Although the amount of reduction is not great and the internodes an still remain quite long and course.
+Although the amount of reduction is not great and the internodes an still remain quite long and course no matter how much pruning you do.

 (For more info you can read- How To Prune A Bonsai Tree)